poldrack/narps/README.md

 For analyses of the prediction market data, see the [PredictionMarketAnalyses](PredicitonMarketAnalyses) directory.

-For analyses of the imaging results, see the [ImageAnalysis](ImageAnalysis) directory.
+For analyses of the imaging results, see the [ImageAnalyses](ImageAnalyses) directory.